 Both of these sprocket combinations would result in the same performance on your kart!

-As the gear ratio increases, you can get a better top speed.
+As the gear ratio decreases, you can get a better top speed.
 However, you sacrifice power.

 How to Clock Your Actual Speed